 - Building teachers’ accommodation for the new teachers – not yet funded.

-- Fencing an area for the teaching of agriculture at the school – not yet funded.
+- Fencing an area for the teaching of agriculture at the school – completed.

-- Chairs & tables for the hall/dining room – not yet funded.
+- Chairs & tables for the hall/dining room – funded.

 - Composting toilet for clinic and school visitors – not yet funded.